Sultan2015/DataProducts/index.md

 3. Click the "Submit" button.
 4. Get the probability of loan default.
 5. See the placement of the borrower at the distribution histogram.
-6. Decide whether issue the loan or not according to bank instructions (issue if cutoff level is higher than some probability, refuse otherwise).
+6. Decide whether issue the loan or not according to bank instructions (issue if the probability of default is lower than some cutoff level, refuse otherwise).
 7. Repeat steps 1-6 for another borrower.

 --- .class #id